Magellan expedition: Search for strait

 On 3 February, the fleet continued south along the South American coast.
 Magellan believed they would find a strait (or the southern terminus of the continent) within a short distance.
 In fact, the fleet would sail south for another eight weeks without finding passage, before stopping to overwinter at St. Julian.

 Not wanting to miss the strait, the fleet sailed as close to the coast as feasible, heightening the danger of running aground on shoals.
 The ships sailed only during the day, with lookouts carefully watching the coast for signs of a passage.
 In addition to the hazards of shallow waters, the fleet encountered squalls, storms, and dropping temperatures as they continued south and winter set in.

 Overwintering

-By the third week of March, weather conditions had become so desperate that Magellan decided they should find a safe harbour in which to wait out the winter, and resume the search for a passage in spring.
+By the third week of March, weather conditions had become so desperate that Magellan decided they should find a safe harbour in which to wait out the winter before resuming the search for a passage in spring.
 On 31 March 1520, a break in the coast was spotted.
 There, the fleet found a natural harbour which they called Port St. Julian.

 The men remained at St. Julian for five months, before resuming their search for the strait.